AndrewT-Tran/Project2/weather-tracker/README.md

    - Check Docker logs: `docker-compose logs`
    - Verify environment variables are set
    - Ensure ports are not in use
-   - Try running with `--remove-orphans` flag if you see orphaned containers

 2. **Frontend not connecting to backend:**
    - Verify CORS configuration